 In between the clash of the centuries, there’s Frederick’s Café, a delightful restaurant with good Southern cooking (arrive early if you want Debi Frederick’s biscuits and sausage gravy, because they always run out) and an oatmeal pie you won’t find anywhere else in Indiana.

 The dining experience is close at Magdalena’s Restaurant & Cafe, where the honey-topped rolls share a menu with such opposite items as Thai Peanut Pasta and Rhubarb Pie.

-Caves, Canoes and Kayaks
+Caves, Canoes, and Kayaks

 Corydon is just the start of Harrison County because yet two more worlds are nearby.
-The first is adventure as it’s about a half hour drive to Marengo Caves and Cave Country Canoes.
+The first is an adventure as it’s about a half hour drive to Marengo Caves and Cave Country Canoes.
 The two entities share the same property, yet offer different experiences of their own.

 The Caves are a national landmark, and they run deep and beautiful, with unique formations that change in color.
 (Just dress warm – the cave temperature is in the 50s even in the height of the summer.)

 Its entrance was man-made in 1910 after two kids discovered the site while exploring and the tours navigate you through every nook.
 It is a favorite of local school groups who enjoy the “cave simulator” that allows them to crawl through a cave-like maze.
 Gemstone mining is also a popular attraction for kids of all ages to pan for treasures.

 Above the caves, the Blue River beckons adventurers on kayaks and canoes.
 Though the water level was too high for me to experience the excitement, I got a good description from former partakers of the trips past the caves, bluffs, and rapids.